Maruti faces costly shutdown after deadly factory riot

-Maruti lost around $15 million per day in missed production during the strikes last year, and analysts polled by Reuters said the company stands to lose $12-$16 million per day during the current shutdown.
+Maruti lost around $15 million per day in missed production during the strikes last year, and analysts polled by Reuters said the company stands to lose $12-$16 million per day in lost output during the current shutdown.

-Workers armed with iron rods and wooden sticks rioted through the plant in Manesar, around 40 km (25 miles) south of New Delhi, attacking managers, smashing equipment and setting fire to parts of the factory, the company said.
+Workers armed with iron rods and stout wooden "lathi" sticks, typically used by police for crowd control, rioted through the plant in Manesar, around 40 km (25 miles) south of New Delhi, attacking managers, smashing equipment and setting fire to parts of the factory, the company said.

 "Most executives sit at the mezzanine floor.
-They attacked that floor and targeted the most senior officers.
-They came armed with lathis and iron rods, and also picked up other sharp tools in the factory," said a Maruti official, who had a broken hand and head injuries and spoke on the condition of anonymity.
+They attacked that floor and targeted the most senior officers," said a Maruti official, who had a broken hand and head injuries and spoke on the condition of anonymity.